-The course exam will be from noon Monday May 10 until noon Monday May 17.
-The problems will be sent via email and the solutions returned via Moodle.
+The course exam will be from noon Monday May 16 until noon Monday May 23.
+The problems will be sent and the solutions returned via Moodle.
 Details will be given via email and on the Moodle page.
 Please email the lecturer in case of any questions.

-Students have to register for the course on WebOodi.
-Registering on WebOodi gives access to the course Moodle area.
+Students have to register for the course on Sisu.
+Registered students automatically have access to the course Moodle page.

 This page has the up-to-date correct information about the course.
 Updates will also be sent to registered students via email.
 (The automatically generated course webpage here is not updated.)

 Contents: This is a first course in general relativity.
 The first part of the course covers the formalism.
-It begins with a review of special relativity, and then goes on to discuss manifolds, curvature, the relation between matter and curvature (i.e. equations of motion for the spacetime geometry), the Newtonian limit and finally the action formulation.
-The second part goes through some applications, beginning with the Schwarzschild metric and its application the perihelion of Mercury and bending of light by the Sun.
-We continue with discussion of black holes, perturbation theory around Minkowski space, gravitational waves, finishing off with a bit on maximally symmetric spacetimes and cosmology.
+It begins with a review of special relativity, and goes on to discuss manifolds, curvature, the relation between matter and curvature (i.e. equations of motion for the spacetime geometry), the Newtonian limit and finally the action formulation.
+The second part goes through some applications, beginning with the Schwarzschild metric and the perihelion of Mercury and bending of light by the Sun, continuing with black holes, perturbation theory around Minkowski space, gravitational waves and finishing off with a bit of cosmology and maximally symmetric spacetimes.

 Language of instruction: English

-Exams and grades: The grade is based on the weekly exercises (1/3) and the exam (2/3).
-There are 13 weekly exercises, and there is one week-long take-home exam at the end of the course.
+Exams and grades: The grade is based on the weekly exercises (1/3) and the exams (2/3).
 (Exception: for students who have taken the course before, the grade is based entirely on the exam.)
-You need about 45% of the maximum points to pass the course (grade 1) and about 25% to get the right to try to pass the course in a general exam (this has to be done before the course is lectured again; registration for the department exam is done on WebOodi).
-When retaking the exam, the exercise points are not counted.
-It is only possible to retake the exam once without retaking the course.
+There are 13 weekly exercises, and there are either one or two exams, to be decided during the course.
+You need about 45% of the maximum points to pass the course (grade 1) and about 25% to get the right to try to pass the course in a general exam.
+When retaking the exam, the exercise points are not counted towards the grade.
+It is only possible to retake a failed exam once without retaking the course.
 Not showing up for an exam without prior agreement counts as a failed attempt.
+If you pass the exam, you can try to raise your grade up to two times.

 Three classic texts: